 There is much for Washingtonians to be proud of about their state.
 But one fact that most would like to change is that more than a quarter of Washington’s young people are overweight or obese, putting them at risk for serious health problems.

-Thanks to support from the Robert Wood Johnson Foundation and Kaiser Permanente, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.
+Thanks to support from the Robert Wood Johnson Foundation, Kaiser Permanente and the Centers for Disease Control and Prevention, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.